- Lose yourself in the bazaars and souks in the old medinas

 One of the four imperial cities in Morocco, Fes is the most unspoiled where you can get a real feel for authentic Moroccan culture and step back in time.

-With nobody around for miles, experience complete solitude and enjoy the watching the sun set behind the vast desert plains.
+With nobody around for miles, experience the solitude of the Sahara Desert and enjoy watching the sun peacefully setting beyond the world of dunes.

-Blue and white buildings with red-tiled roofs make Chefchaouen a picturesque sight.
+The winding streets of blue and white buildings make Chefchaouen a picturesque sight.
 This charming place is one of the most beautiful cities in the world.